 Remove or Cover Sensitive Areas

 Anything that will not get stripped of paint that can be removed (knobs, pulls, hinges, etc.) should be removed.
 This will make your job much easier.
-If you have items that cannot be removed (such as upholstery), cover with heavy 6 mil plastic sheeting and hold it firm with painter's tape.
+If you have items that cannot be removed (such as upholstery), cover with heavy plastic sheeting and secure it with painter's tape.

 Start With the Heat Gun